• >

 How long does it take to apply online?

 Applying online can take minutes if you have your details ready.
-However, some secured loan applications take longer as the lender has to value your property or assets first.
+However, some secured loan applications take longer as the lender has to value your assets and establish how much equity you have in your property first.

 Can I still get a loan with bad credit?